Haodong-Lei-Ray/ADT-Tree/README.md

-# LANTERN
+# PEANUT

-This repository is an official PyTorch implementation of the paper [LANTERN: Accelerating Visual Autoregressive Models via Relaxed Speculative Decoding](https://arxiv.org/abs/2410.03355) (ICLR 2025) and [LANTERN++: Enhanced Relaxed Speculative Decoding with Static Tree Drafting for Visual Auto-regressive Models](https://arxiv.org/abs/2502.06352) (ICLRW - SCOPE(Oral) 2025), which supports various functionalities related to LANTERN, including model inference, drafter model training, drafter model training data generation and image decoding for image generation.
+This repository is an official PyTorch implementation of the paper PEANUT: Fast Inference of Visual Autoregressive Model with Adjacency-Adaptive Dynamical Draft Trees.

+All main code refers to the project [LANTERN](https://github.com/jadohu/LANTERN)

+Thank the LANTERN team for their contributions to the open-source community

 ---

 ## 📰 News

-- **[2025-03-05] 🎉🎉🎉 LANTERN is released! 🎉🎉🎉**
+- **[2025-06-17] 🎉🎉🎉 PEANUT is released! 🎉🎉🎉**

 ---